mdrashidah/mdrashidah/README.md

 <img width="1584" height="396" alt="Black and White Illustrative Manager LinkedIn Banner (1)" src="https://github.com/user-attachments/assets/64c7bfb6-077a-418f-97cd-bddbf5228368" />

-##                                                    Hi there 👋, myself MD.
-Rashid Ali Haider
+##                                                   ..Hi there 👋, myself MD.
+Rashid Ali Haider..
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## A Passionate Learner with a strong interest in Data Analytics, Prompt Engineering, AI-powered tools, Data Science, and Machine Learning.
 I love exploring how data can solve real-world problems and how well-crafted prompts can unlock the full potential of language models like ChatGPT.